Forecasting Funding Rates for Crypto Perpetual Futures

 Quick Read

-- The theory: Perpetual futures stay near an index through recurring funding payments, but the expected payment is only one part of the trade.
-Pricing bounds also depend on transaction costs, funding formulas, clamps, and margin risk.
+• Market premise: Perpetual futures stay near an index through recurring funding payments, but the quoted payment is only one input.
+Pricing bounds also depend on costs, funding formulas, clamps, and margin risk.
 Sources: [HMRV2022] [AHJ2024] [DLY2025]

-- The path: Start with public funding snapshots, mark/index prices, order books, and positioning data.
-Add a paper carry simulator before private state, and use tiny live pilots only after actual funding payments and hedge drift reconcile correctly.
+• Build sequence: Start with public funding snapshots, mark/index prices, order books, and positioning data.
+Add a paper carry simulator before private state, then require actual funding payments and hedge drift to reconcile before any pilot.
 Sources: [BINANCE_MARK] [BINANCE_FUNDING] [BINANCE_OPEN_INTEREST] [BINANCE_ORDER]

 Theory And Hypothesis

-- Exchange methodology is part of the model: Funding intervals, caps, clamps, premium-index formulas, mark prices, settlement timing, and account modes differ by venue and symbol.
-The article uses Binance USD-M as a concrete example, but the system should keep exchange rules behind adapters.
+• Exchange methodology is part of the model: Funding intervals, caps, clamps, premium-index formulas, mark prices, settlement timing, and account modes differ by venue and symbol.
+The worked example uses Binance USD-M, but the system should keep exchange rules behind adapters.
 Sources: [BINANCE_MARK] [BINANCE_FUNDING] [AHJ2024]

 For liquid perpetuals such as Binance BTCUSDT, the next funding payment and its persistence may be forecast better than no-change baselines using current funding, perp-index basis, spot-perp basis, open-interest change, taker buy/sell volume, long/short ratios, liquidation flow, and order-book state.
 A carry candidate is only useful if expected net funding and basis convergence exceed spot and futures costs, hedge drift, margin buffers, and post-funding markout risk.